tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 ## YAML is a superset of JSON

 For the most part, YAML and JSON are different ways of structuring the same data.
 Dot notation accesses the values the same way.
 For example, the Swagger UI can read the `openapi.json` or `openapi.yaml` files equivalently.
 Pretty much any parser that reads JSON will also read YAML.
-However, some JSON parsers might not read YAML because there are a few features YAML has that JSON lacks (more on that [below](#yaml_specific_features).
+However, some JSON parsers might not read YAML because there are a few features YAML has that JSON lacks (more on that [below](#yaml_specific_features)).

 ## YAML syntax